GfSE/SAF-Specification/stakeholders.md

 * What is the operational context to achieve an operational story?
 * What is the physical breakdown of the system?
 * What is the rationale when requirements are not considered?
-* What is the sequence of interactions among the system and context elements
+* What is the sequence of interactions among the system and context elements?

+  ***Rationale:  In my role, I need to ***
 * What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?